NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

     - docker-compose overrides with `python app.py` for local development debug mode
   - Removed CORS configuration and `flask-cors` dependency (unnecessary for monolith)
   - `init.sh` has `ON_ERROR_STOP=0` to ignore permission errors, since when I originally dumped the production data, I forgot to not dump permissions (determined this is low priority, and will be focusing on other things for now.
 Just making a note of it here)
-  - Old Vercel URL now redirects to current Render urL
+  - Old Vercel URL now redirects to current Render URL

 - **Next Steps:**